 The VAST methodology uses PFD for the visual representation of an application.

 Threat models based on PFD view applications from the perspective of user interactions.
 Following are the steps for PFD based threat modelling:

 - The communication protocols by which individuals move between use cases are defined

-- Including the various technical controls – such as a forms, cookies etc
+- Including the various technical controls – such as forms, cookies etc

 - PFD based threat models are easy to understand that don’t require any security expertise.

 - Creation of process map -showing how individuals move through an application.
-Thus, it is easy to understand application from attacker’s point of view.
+Thus, it is easy to understand the application from the attacker’s point of view.